About Autism

 also

-It is important to be much more aware of persons limitation with on the spot ability & coping mechanisms.
+It is important to be much more aware of a person's limitations with on-the-spot ability & coping mechanisms.

 Physical appearance & actions